House Rules (novel): Narrative style

 House Rules is told through the perspective of five character voices, including, Emma, Theo, Jacob, Rich, and Oliver.
 Each chapter is a character's perspective of a particular event unfolding in their lives.
 Additionally, each character's narrative is assigned a different font.
 Picoult frequently uses this narrative technique in her novels, including in, My Sister's Keeper, Songs of the Humpback Whale, Change of Heart, Sing You Home, and Handle with Care.

 Murders discussed

 The novel contains short discussions of murder(s) committed by real murderers, including: Ted Bundy, Richard Crafts, Christopher Hightower, Darryl Littlejohn, Jeffrey MacDonald, Stella Nickell, Dorothea Puente, Dennis Rader, Gary Ridgway, and Bill Sybers.

+Reception

+Kirkus Reviews described the novel as "worth the read for the detailed dramatization of Asperger’s; however, like Jacob, the reader will solve this whodunit far in advance of the principals."